 For children diagnosed with autism, severe stimming behaviors can result in social exclusion and learning difficulties.
 In some cases, the stimming can even be destructive or harmful to the child.

-There are children who engage in biting behaviors, which can harm themselves and others, and there are many who perform repetitive actions that make it difficult for them to focus on playing and learning new skills.
+There are children who engage in biting behaviors, which can cause physical harm themselves and others, and there are many who perform repetitive actions that make it difficult for them to focus on playing and learning new skills.

 Let us look a bit more closely at the most common types of stimming in children with autism.